Lake Turkana Expeditions

 Undertaking the lake Turkana expeditions which is an adventure that should be one every tourist bucket list.
-In this hiking package we will accommodate you in tents which will be mounted in the campsite right in the bush.
+In this camping safari we will accommodate you in tents which will be mounted in the campsite right in the bush.

 This allows us greater access to remote areas and makes its easy to interact with the locals; learn there way of life.
 All equipment is loaded in the 4×4 land cruiser and where necessary the cook will help to pitch your tent.

 You are welcome to participate in camp chores if you wish but it is not required.
 We buy fresh produce and other food locally, and to ensure high standards of hygiene; all food is prepared by our own staff.
 We can cater for special dietary requirements with advance notice, and there are no additional food charges during the trip.

 Contact us today and embark on a lake turkana expeditions of your dreams which is pocket friendly without compromising services like game drives, accommodation and you will also enjoy the services of our experienced driver guides who have enormous knowledge on wildlife as well as different sceneries in the country.

 A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduce you to your safari guide and other members undertaking the lake turkana expeditions.

 You will be driven to the northern frontier.
 This area is a semi desert and thus very dry most of the year.
 Lunch en route arriving samburu late afternoon.
 After settling in the tent go for the evening game drive.